Energy-Aware Scheduling Strategies for Partially-Replicable Task Chains on Heterogeneous Processors: Introduction

 Heterogeneous multicore architectures have multiple advantages, such as providing the opportunity to save energy by turning off big cores when unnecessary (for battery or environmental reasons).
 They have also been shown to outperform homogeneous architectures under a fixed budget (be it area, power, or both)~\cite{kumar2003single,rodrigues2011performance}.
 We invite the reader to check the survey by Mittal on these processors~\cite{mittal2016survey} for more information.
 These advantages come with the drawback of higher complexity when programming parallel applications for these architectures, as one has to decide how to balance the workload between different cores and core types.
 In other words, a solution that does not take care of their differences can result in lower performance and higher energy consumption.

-In this context, we focus on the special characteristics of a kind of parallel application composed of partially-replicable task chains, such as the ones that implement digital communication standards in Software-Defined Radio (SDR)~\cite{cassagne2023spu}.
+In this context, we focus on the special characteristics of a kind of parallel application composed of partially-replicable task chains.
+A task chain represents a sequence of tasks with linear dependencies (i.e., all tasks have one successor and one predecessor, except the source and sink tasks).
+A task chain is partially-replicable when only some of its tasks can be replicated (i.e., multiple copies of the same task can work on different datasets at the same time to improve throughput).
+These task chains are found, for instance, in the context of digital communication standards in Software-Defined Radio (SDR)~\cite{cassagne2023spu}.
 We consider the problem of scheduling these streaming task chains on heterogeneous multicore processors to optimize their throughput and power consumption in a transparent manner, reducing complexity for programmers and end users.

 A preliminary version of this work appeared in the 34\textsuperscript{th} Heterogeneity in Computing Workshop (HCW 2025) as part of the 39\textsuperscript{th} IEEE International Parallel and Distributed Processing Symposium~\cite{orhan2025a}.
 In it, we (I) provide a formulation of the optimization problem; (II) propose two greedy heuristics and one optimal dynamic programming solution; and (III) evaluate the performance of these solutions using simulation and a real-world digital communication standard (DVB-S2~\cite{dvbs2}).
 In this paper, we expand the preliminary work~\cite{orhan2025a} with the following contributions: